Prince25/StockAlertBot/README.md

 * Add more stores
     * Walmart
     * Gamestop
+    * Tesco
+    * Argos
     * ~~Newegg~~
     * ~~AntOnline~~
     * ~~Target~~
 * Add GUI - Make it easier to use
-* Add color to console
+* Add Email and Maybe SMS Notifications
 * ~~Fix~~ Find Bugs
 * ~~Initially create seperation between intervals for Amazon items~~
 * ~~Add a way to have independent delay timers for Amazon~~